Rahul-124/My-profile/README.md

 # My-profile
-This is my about my protfolio
+This is about my portfolio.
+Author - Nitish Kumar